 6. Create a new small-field, single-entry tournament lineup.
 Enter it in the smaller (2,272 field size) $50 Red Zone.
 Total $50.
-A big advantage of getting more money in play is having access to the lower-rake contests.
-This smallish-field GPP has just 11.97% rake, a big difference off the 15%-16% we find at low/micro stakes.
+A big advantage of getting more money in play is having access to lower-rake contests.
+This smallish-field GPP has just 11.97% rake, which is a big difference from the 15%-16% we find at low/micro stakes.
 It also has the 2x min-cash and 10th place earns 10% of 1st.

 - A) Be rake-conscious and seek out the smallest rake.

 - B) Understand field size and adjust your lineups for it.